 If you wish to build the API with a different version of Visual Studio instead of the default version, all that needs to be done is moving the nas\dev folder from under the 'c' subdirectory to a different 'c\' subdirectory.
-So, for example, if you wanted to build with Visual Studio 2012, you would move the nas\dev folder under c\vs2012 and execute the procedure above.
+So, for example, if you wanted to build with Visual Studio 2012, you would move the nasvXYZ\c\w32\ubg folder under c\vs2012 and execute the procedure above.
+If the version of Visual Studio is newer than Visual Studio 2010, retarget the project file to the newer version.